nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Some important operations implemented here are:
 * `BookmarkCommandParser#parse()` returns BookmarkCommand to be executed.

-#### Example Usage Scenerio
+#### Example Usage Scenario

-Given Below is one example usage scenerio and explains how the add feature behaves at each step.
+Given below is one example usage scenerio and explains how the add feature behaves at each step.
 It is assumed that the stock with serial number `fairprice1` exists in the stock book.

-**Example 1:Bookmarking a stock present in the stock book that is not already bookmarked**
+**Example 1: Bookmarking a stock present in the stock book that is not already bookmarked**

 Step 1.
 The user enters `bookmark sn/fairprice1` into the command box.